home-assistant/core/CONTRIBUTING.md

 # Contributing to Home Assistant

 Everybody is invited and welcome to contribute to Home Assistant.
 There is a lot to do...if you are not a developer perhaps you would like to help with the documentation on [home-assistant.io](https://home-assistant.io/)?
-If you are a developer and have devices in your home which aren't working with Home Assistant, why not spent a couple of hours and help to integrate them?
+If you are a developer and have devices in your home which aren't working with Home Assistant yet, why not spent a couple of hours and help to integrate them?

-The process is straigh-forward.
+The process is straight-forward.

  - Fork the Home Assistant [git repository](https://github.com/balloob/home-assistant).
  - Write the code for your device, notification service, sensor, or IoT thing.
  - Check it with ``pylint`` and ``flake8``.
- - Create a Pull Request against the **dev** branch of Home Assistant.
+ - Create a Pull Request against the [**dev**](https://github.com/balloob/home-assistant/tree/dev) branch of Home Assistant.

 Still interested?
 Then you should read the next sections and get more details.